irisgau/irisgau.github.io/docs/_posts/2024-09-23-pacific-northwest.markdown

 # Victoria (2 days): Gardens, Museums, and City Charm

 **Wednesday: Arrival in Victoria**
-* Immigration Hiccup: A bit of a negative encounter with the officer, but I made it through.
+* Immigration: A bit of a negative encounter with the officer who managed to man-splain to me the "dangers" of staying in a hostel and questioned how I could financially sustain this trip if I was unemployed, but I made it through.
-* Uber to Hostel: Chose Uber over the bus after the stressful experience, but had a lovely driver who suggested I visit Whistler.
+* Uber to Hostel: Chose Uber over the bus after the officier instilled in me I was going to "the most dangerous part of the city", but had a lovely driver who assured me I was fine.
-* Explored the Area: Checked out thrift shops around Ocean Island Hostel and snagged a jacket and purse.
+* Explored the area: Checked out thrift shops around Ocean Island Hostel and snagged some good fines.
 * Walk to Inner Harbour: Strolled through the scenic inner harbor and stopped by the Legislative Assembly.
 * Beacon Hill Park & Chinatown: Took in the greenery and the charm of Victoria’s Chinatown.
 * Hostel Dinner & Conversations: Enjoyed a meal at the hostel and had an insightful chat with Owen, a fellow traveler from Calgary, who’s passionate about city planning.